-No. 26: Remember.
-Discover Ireland and History at Belfast Peace Wall
+No. 26: Discover Ireland with History at Belfast Peace Wall

 No. 27 ~ The People’s Gallery of Murals in Derry

-We have now had the best overview of Ireland.
-From top to bottom and all the way around the country, we had a taste of a lot of different adventures, experiences, and cultures.
-Yes, we want to go back.
+We have now had the best overview of Ireland as we traveled all the way around the country, we had a taste of a lot of different adventures, experiences, and cultures.

 Even if we never get back to Ireland, I feel that we saw and experienced enough to really say, “we’ve seen and adventured through Ireland! ~ Dana Vento XO